 Respectful parenting is characterized by several key elements, including:

-• Active listening: Parents make a conscious effort to listen to their children’s thoughts and feelings, and respond in a way that acknowledges and validates them.
+- Active listening: Parents make a conscious effort to listen to their children’s thoughts and feelings, acknowledging and validating them.

-• Empathy: Parents make an effort to understand their children’s perspectives and emotions, and respond with empathy and compassion.
+- Empathy: Parents understand their children’s perspectives and emotions, responding with compassionate parenting techniques.

-• Positive reinforcement: Parents use positive reinforcement to encourage good behaviour, rather than relying on punishment or criticism.
+- Positive reinforcement: Using positive reinforcement to encourage good behaviour, as opposed to relying on punitive measures.

-• Empathetic parenting in action could be a situation where your child wants to play with your phone which you need for work purposes.
-Instead of simply taking the phone away and telling the child “No!”.
-You, as a respectful parent, could take the time to explain the situation to your child and actively listen to their thoughts and feelings.
-You might say something like, “I understand that you want to play with my phone now.
-I need to use it for a while to finish some work, but I promise I will give it to you once I am done.
-Can we come up with a plan for what you will do while you wait for the phone?”
+- Let’s say your child wants to play with your phone, but you need it for work purposes.
+Instead of taking it away and simply saying “No!” as traditional parenting methods might suggest, you could take the time to explain the situation to your child.
+You might say, “I understand that you want to play with my phone now.
+I need to use it for work, but I promise you can have it afterwards.
+In the meantime, let’s plan what you can do while waiting.”

 In this way, you are showing respect for your child’s feelings and acknowledging his/her excitement while also setting clear boundaries and teaching him/her how to act appropriately in public.